ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 the increase in runtime for the Sobol algorithm and the red line depicts the runtime for the total program.](figs/sa_samples_vs_runtime.png)

-**Figure 6:** Plot of the increase in runtime for our Sobol analysis method as sample size increases.
+**Figure 6:** Plot of the increase in runtime (seconds) for our Sobol analysis method as sample size increases.
 The blue line depicts the increase in runtime for the Sobol algorithm and the red line depicts the runtime for the total program.

 ---